Rug Lingo

 Oriental Rug Terms

-Press CRTL + F to search glossary
+Press CTRL + F to search glossary

 Many homeowners or room designers who are new to the world of Oriental rugs and Antique carpets may find themselves frequently running into unfamiliar territory when it comes to terminology.
 There are a number of terms specific to rugs and – more generally, Oriental rugs – that are helpful to know whether you're an interior designer, homeowner, trade professional or rug enthusiast.
 The following definitions are a sampling of these Oriental rug terms.
 We hope you enjoy our comprehensive glossary of Oriental rugs and carpet terms composed by the experts in Rugs and Antiques, .
 We always strive to speak in plain English, however when you visit us , if you ever don't understand a term that may be used, please let us know so we may explain to you the meaning of that term/s!